The Paradox Nobody Talks About

 Most productivity advice focuses on the wrong thing.
 You optimize your task list.
 You perfect your calendar.
 But the real productivity loss happens in the invisible spaces between tasks.

-Context-switching cost is the measurable loss of cognitive performance that occurs when attention shifts between unrelated tasks, caused by attentional residue from the previous task persisting into the new one [3].
-If you’re jumping between email, Slack, deep work, and meetings, your attention residue is massive.
+Attentional residue is the cognitive trace left by an incomplete or recently completed task that continues to compete with the current task for working memory bandwidth, causing measurable performance degradation during the first minutes of a new task [5].
+Context-switching cost is the measurable loss of cognitive performance that occurs when attention shifts between unrelated tasks, caused by this attentional residue persisting into the new one [3].
+If you are jumping between email, Slack, deep work, and meetings, your attention residue is massive.

 Mindfulness interrupts this pattern.
 Here’s the practice: